algorithmiaio/api-docs/source/index.html.md

 }
 ```

-Should an error occur while fulfilling an API request, you will be returned an object possessing the following attributes.
+Should an error occur while fulfilling a request, you will be returned an object possessing the following attributes.

 |Attribute|Type|Description|
 |-|-|-|